aeserran/Twitter-Python-LEMI-1481881775100/README.md

     ![Twitter Overview](static/images/readme_images/overview.png)
     * You can find the credentials of your service if you click on *Show Credentials* button.
     ![Show_credentials](static/images/readme_images/show_credentials.png)
 8. Create a **Personality Insights** service.
-You can do this again in two different ways: command line or Web UI:
+You can do this again in two different ways: command line or Web UI.
+Choose the one you like.
   * **Command line**:
     * Create the service: `cf create-service personality_insights tiered personality-insights-service`.
 We named the service *personality-insights-service*, you can name it whatever you want, however we use the same name to bind the service to the application in next step.
     * Bind *personality-insights-service* to your application *[APP_NAME]*: `cf bind-service [APP_NAME] personality-insights-service`.